Raza Rabbani Khar

-Malik Ghulam Mohammad Raza Rabbani Khar is the youngest member of the National Assembly of Pakistan.
-He was elected from Muzaffargarh, South Punjab in the 2018 general elections at the age of 25.
+Malik Ghulam Mohammad Raza Rabbani Khar had been the member of the National Assembly of Pakistan from 2018 to 2023.
+He was elected from Muzaffargarh, South Punjab in the 2018 general elections.
 He belongs to the well known Khar family.
 He is the son of Malik Ghulam Rabbani Khar former Minister and Member of National and Provincial Assemblies and brother of Hina Rabbani Khar former Foreign Minister of Pakistan.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-183 (Muzaffargarh-III) as a candidate of Pakistan Peoples Party in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-183 (Muzaffargarh-III) as a candidate of Pakistan Peoples Party in the 2018 Pakistani general election.
 He is also a Member of the Standing Committees on Energy, CPEC and Cabinet Division.